WebAssembly/spec/document/core/exec/modules.rst

 For the purpose of checking :ref:`external values <syntax-externval>` against :ref:`imports <syntax-import>`, such values are classified by :ref:`external types <syntax-externtype>`.
-The following auxiliary typing rules specify this typing relation relative to a :ref:`store <syntax-store>` :math:`S` in which the external value lives.
+The following auxiliary typing rules specify this typing relation relative to a :ref:`store <syntax-store>` :math:`S` in which the referenced instances live.

 .. index:: function type, function address